lokesh/lightbox2/README.md

 - Should the dev be able to choose the position of the caption, close button, and nav controls?
 - Optimize layout for mobile.
 - Optimize layout for screens of varying densities.
+- Should the close button still live in the bottom right corner?

 **Animations**
 - Evaluate start, end, and transition animations.